redox-os/orbtk-book/src/ch00-00-introduction.md

 topic in a later chapter.

 You’ll find two kinds of chapters in this book: concept chapters and project chapters.
-In concept chapters, you’ll learn about an aspect of OrbTK.
+In concept chapters, you’ll learn about an aspect of `OrbTK`.
 In project chapters, we’ll build small programs together, applying what you’ve learned so far.

-Chapter 1 explains how to install Rust and OrbTK, how to write minimal  program, and how to use Cargo, Rust’s package manager and build tool.
+Chapter 1 explains how to install Rust and OrbTK, how to write a minimal program, and how to use Cargo, Rust’s package manager and build tool.